-Changes to international student immigration regulations take effect June 1, 2014.
-The information on this webpage will change.
-Get informed and prepare by visiting the Citizenship and Immigration Canada (CIC) changes page.
+Changes to international student immigration regulations took effect June 1, 2014.
+The information on this webpage recently changed.
+Get more information about the changes by visiting the Citizenship and Immigration Canada (CIC) changes page.

 What is a study permit?

 A study permit is a document that gives you permission to study and remain in Canada on a temporary basis.

 If you’re planning on doing your degree at UBC, or attending UBC as an exchange or visiting student for more than one term, you need to apply for a study permit before you travel to Canada.
 You need a valid study permit before you start classes at UBC.

 If your program of studies or course in Canada is shorter than six months, you are not required to apply for a study permit.
 However, although a study permit is not required in this case, it’s important to apply for one if you would like to work on campus or extend your studies after the initial six-month period.